SymfonyCasts/symfony5/sfcasts/ep5-security/api-auth.md

-# Api Auth

-Coming soon...
+# To use API Token Authentication or Not?

-Here's the million dollar question when it comes to security and Avi's, does my site need some sort of API token authentication?
-There's a pretty good chance that the answer is no. Even if your app has some API end points like ours, if you're creating API endpoints solely for so that your own JavaScript for your own site can use them, then you do not need an API token authentication system.
-Nope, you're alive will be much simpler if you use a normal login form and session based off on occasion.
-That's why this works.
-That's why we have access to this endpoint.
+Here's the million dollar question when it comes to security and APIs: does my site need some sort of API token authentication?
+There's a pretty good chance that the answer is no. Even if your app has some API endpoints - like ours - if you're creating these endpoints solely so that your *own* JavaScript for your *own* site can use them, then you do *not* need an API token authentication system.
+Nope, your life will be much simpler if you use a normal login form and session-based authentication.

+Session-based authentication is precisely why we have access to this endpoint: we previously logged in... and our session cookie is used to authenticate us.
+This works *just* as well on a real page as on an API endpoint.

-We previously logged in and be a log and form that study session cookie to authenticate us.
-And that session cookie works fine.
-Even on API end points to prove it.
-Before we started going into tutorial, I created a stimulus controller called user API controller.
-It's dead simple.
-It's based.
-We're basically going to use it to make an API request to /API /me, and then log the user data just to prove that our Ajax has access to authenticated end points.
-Let's activate this open up templates and based at age timeouts with lack of it, it on every page.
-So we'll attach the controller to the body element.
-So I'm going add a little if saving year say if is granted is authenticated remembered so that we only activate the semis controller.
+To prove it, before I started the tutorial, I created a stimulus controller called `user-api_controller.js`.
+It's dead simple: it makes an API request... and logs the result.
+We're going to use it to make an API request to `/api/me` to prove that Ajax calls can access the authenticated endpoints.

-Um, if the user's logged in to activate the semi's controller, say critically stimulus controller, and then the name, which is a user dash API, and then I need to pass in what's one value, which is the URL path set to the path through our end point app understory user_API_me.
-I actually realizing that I have not yet given our API endpoint a name, so let's do that.
+To activate the Stimulus controller, open `templates/base.html.twig`... and find the `body` element: that's an easy place to attach it: if `is_granted('IS_AUTHENTICATED_REMEMBERED')`, then `{{ stimulus_controller() }}` and the name: `user-api`.
+So, our JavaScript will be called *only* if we're logged in.
+To pass the URL to the endpoint, add a 2nd arg with `url` set to `path('app_user_api_me')`.

+And I'm realizing that I haven't *given* our API endpoint a route name yet... so let's do that.
+Back in `base.html.twig`, yup!
+My editor looks happy now.

-Perfect.
-All right.
-So I'll add back.
-Doesn't really matter where I go to the homepage inspect element, go to console.
-And there's my user data.
-When the Ajax request, the agent's request to use uses our session, cookie and authentication just works.
-So if the only thing that needs to use your API is your own JavaScript.
-Save yourself a lot of trouble and just use a log inform.
-Oh, and if you do want to get fancy with your log in form and submit it via Ajax, you can totally do that.
-In fact, if you use turbo, that happens automatically, but if you wanted to write some custom JavaScript, it's still no problem.
-Just use Ajax to submit your log in form.
-And the session cookie will be set exactly the same way.
+Ok, head back to the homepage, inspect element, go to the console and... there's my user data!
+The Ajax request sends the session cookie and so... authentication just works.

+So if the *only* thing that needs to use your API is your own JavaScript, save yourself a lot of trouble and just use a login form.
+And if you *do* want to get fancy and submit your login for via Ajax, you can totally do that.
+In fact, if you use Turbo, that happens automatically.
+But if you wanted to write some custom JavaScript, it's still no problem.
+Just use Ajax to submit the login form and the session cookie will be automatically set like normal.
+If you *do* decide to do this, the only tweak you'll need is to make your login form authenticator return JSON instead of redirecting.
+I would probably go back to using my custom `LoginFormAuthenticator` because it would be super easy to return JSON from `onAuthenticationSuccess`.

-If you are, somebody is in some custom way, you may want to tweak the success behavior to maybe return JSON instead of redirecting.
-But that's pretty minor.
-If I were doing that, I'd probably go back to using my login form custom authenticator, because then it'd be very easy down in authentication success to return JSON, instead of redirecting, I probably do something similar in authentication failure.
-So then when do we need an API token authentication system?
-The answer is pretty simple.
-If someone other than our own sites, JavaScript needs to access your API, including if your JavaScript lives on a separate domain, then you're going to need some sort of API token authentication system.
-If you do have this use case, we'll walk through a simple example towards the end of the tutorial, Britten out, let's add a registration form to our site.
+## When You Do Need API Tokens

+So then, when *do* we need an API token authentication system?
+The answer is pretty
+simple: if someone *other* than your own site's JavaScript needs to access your API... including if your JavaScript lives on a completely different domain.
+If you have this situation, you're probably going to need some sort of API token system.
+Whether you need OAuth or a simpler system... depends.
+We won't cover API tokens in this tutorial, but we create a pretty nice system in our Symfony 4 security tutorial, which you can check out.

+Next: let's add a registration form!